 As I mentioned I really needed a bit of refueling so we planned for a “light” weekend rather than our usual jam-packed don’t stop until you drop kind!

-We started our day with lunch at Senae Thai Bistro.
+We started our day with lunch at Senae Thai Bistro (sadly the restaurant is now CLOSED).
 I fell in love with Thai food in college – I ate and studied at a small family-owned Thai restaurant 3 to 4 nights a week!
 I met my first husband who I didn’t realize was Thai (he was oddly tall for a Thai person) while bragging about how much I loved Thai food at a company picnic.
 His family moved to the US from Thailand when he was in 5th grade and while we were dating (and married) I ate at my mother-in-law’s house many, many nights during the week, and love good authentic Thai food.
 I have been dying for an excuse to visit Senae Thai Bistro because of its chef, Dee Buizer.

 In 2015, Tucson was named “City of Gastronomy” by the United Nations, the first in the U.S. Tucson is a UNESCO Creative Cities Network for gastronomy!
 Part of the reason is people like Chef Dee who is one of the 32 chefs chosen by the Thailand Ministry of Commerce to be a part of a very special program called Thai Select whose mission is to promote authentic Thai cuisine.
 We were blessed to live in Berkeley where Chef Dee opened her first restaurant, Sweet Basil and now we have had the opportunity to experience more of her food at Senae Thai Bistro.